by Amy Medling, founder of PCOS Diva

 5. Tea can be a substitute for diet soda and sugary drinks.

-I find that clients who are addicted to diet drinks, Crystal Light, sugary juices and Vitamin Water, find that tea is a satisfying alternative in their PCOS diet.
+I find that clients who are addicted to diet sodas, Crystal Light, sugary juices, and Vitamin Water, find that tea is a satisfying alternative in their PCOS diet.
 Tea is all-natural and free of calories and preservatives.
 Rather than depleting nutrients from the body like soda does, tea actually contains B, C, and E vitamins, and the minerals folic acid, magnesium, potassium, calcium, zinc, fluoride, and carotene.
 It also has caffeine which in moderation can have beneficial effects on the body: it increases alertness, stimulates metabolism and contributes to an increase in dopamine levels in the blood, which improves mood.
 The L-Theanine in the tea also helps to balance the caffeine’s effects and provides a sense of calm.
 And it is easy to sweeten tea using a little stevia.

 Most experts agree that you should drink 4-5 cups of tea a day for maximum health benefits.
 Most high quality loose leaf teas can be re-infused 5 or 6 times, with some Oolongs giving up to 10-12 infusions from a single serving.
 This makes the actual cost per serving of premium loose leaf teas very inexpensive.